hphelion/documentation/upload-publish-partner-images135.md

 To interact with the HP Cloud Image API, you need to install the Nova and Glance client tools.
 If your platform does not support the Glance client, you can use the curl command.

 #### The Nova client tool #### {novaClientTool}
-Openstack's Nova Client tool provides....
+Openstack's Nova Client tool provides API access to the Nova service.

 #### The Glance client tool #### {#publishInstallGlance}
 Openstack's Glance client tool provides the `glance` command, which is the preferred method for interacting with the HP Cloud Image API.
 Refer to [Openstack's documentation](http://docs.openstack.org/user-guide/content/install_clients.html) or [Cloud 13.5 CLI Installation Instructions](https://community.hpcloud.com/article/cloud-135-cli-installation-instructions) for information on installing the Glance client tool.